Alma String Day Camp

 Final Concert, Saturday July 27th at 3:00pm (Rehearsals prior to the concert).

 All of the camp activities will take place at First Presbyterian Church, located at:

 There will be four 50-minute sessions every day from 1:00pm to 6:00pm.
 These sessions mainly consist of chamber music rehearsals and coachings.
 Depending on the number of campers and their needs, there may be string chamber orchestra and music theory sessions as well.

 Private lessons are available before and after the camp hours for violin and viola students (lesson fees are not included in the camp tuition).

-> Students will perform and showcase their achievement on Saturday, the 1st of July at 3:00pm at Remick Heritage Center Presbyterian Hall on campus.
+Students will perform and showcase their achievement on Saturday, July 27th at 3:00pm.
 Besides playing their chamber music repertoire, students will have an opportunity to play their solo pieces at the concert.
 The performance is open to the public.

-> Requirements and Eligibility
+Requirements and Eligibility